Cayyus/Cayyus/README.md

 - Eye Tracker
 - AI Powered Youtube Comment Sentiment Analyzer
 - A Virtual Machine from scratch
-- A note taking and habit tracking app

 # What I am learning
 - Machine Learning and AI